clintjason/flask_tutorial_series/README.md

 	Flask Route() Basics
 	Passing variables to Route() decorator and variable rules URL Building with url_for()
+	How to handle http get and post requests in Flask Template Rendering Basics

 ## prerequisites
 	This tutorial is made with python27 and on ubuntu.